Al-Hadi: Caliphate

+The harem system first became fully institutionalized in the Islamic World under the Abbasid caliphate, when the Abbasid harem was established.
+At this point, however, Muslim women had not yet been fully secluded from society in a harem.

 The growing seclusion of women and decline of women's rights that would permeate the Abbasid Caliphate and the region's latter nations were illustrated by the power struggle between the Caliph al-Hadi and his mother al-Khayzuran, who refused to live in seclusion but instead challenged the power of the Caliph by giving her own audiences to male supplicants and officials and thus mixing with men.
 Her son considered this improper, and he publicly addressed the issue of his mothers public life by assembling his generals and asked them: